xtmtd/Phylogenomics/scripts/README.md

 3. Input the name of input directory containing all alignments, e.g., 4-trim/clipkit-kpic/.
 4. Input the name of output directory, or an existing directory, e.g., gene_trees.
 All the gene trees will be palced in this folder.
 5. Input the option for input alignments: 1. amino acid; 2. nucleotide.
 Enter the number which alignments will be choosen.
 6. Input the option for protein substitution model: 1. automatically ModelFinder searching; 2. restricted to LG model to reduce computational burden (-mset LG); 3. mixture model EX_EHO (-mset EX_EHO, may be very time-consuming but more accurate); 4. insect universal model Q.insect (may be better than LG model for insects); 5. mitochondrial (--msub mitochondrial).
 Or input the option for DNA substitution model: 1. automatically ModelFinder searching; 2. restricted to HKY/GTR model to reduce computational burden (-mset HKY,GTR).
+Enter the number which protein or DNA substitution model will be choosen.
-7. Input the correct integer for the number of threads/cores used for each IQ-TREE analysis (e.g. 8).
+7. Input the correct integer for the number of threads/cores used for each IQ-TREE analysis (e.g., 8).
-8. Input the number of IQ-TREE jobs/tasks (e.g. 4).
+8. Input the number of IQ-TREE jobs/tasks (e.g., 4).

  ● loci_filtering_tree-based.sh: